Managing your lab data

 To help you think about your Lab data management, you can divide the life cycle of a data set in several phases:

-One of the goals of our data management session together is to develop a common understanding among lab members of “good enough” norms to adhere to help manage your research lab data in a coordinated way.
-We strongly encourage building on our discussions to develop written guidelines that reflect those norms and help onboard new lab members.
+One of the goals of our data management sessions together is to develop a common understanding among lab members of “good enough” norms to adhere to help manage your research lab data in a coordinated way.
+We strongly encourage building on our discussions to develop written guidelines for your research lab that reflect those norms and help to on/off-board lab members.
 Those guidelines should be seen as a living document that needs to evolve along with your research activities.
+This document will also set the basis for writing Data Management Plan (DMP) for grant proposals and more.